MobileID-Strong-Authentication/mobileid-enabler-adfs/README.md

 #### Create a new Amazon Machine Image (AMI) Windows Server instance

-If you are not familiar with Amazon EC2, please read their [Started Tutorial](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html).
+If you are not familiar with Amazon EC2, please read their [GetStarted Tutorial](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html).

 * Select **Microsoft Windows Server 2022 Base (Datacenter edition)** as Amazon Machine Image (AMI)
 * Select instance type.
 We recommend `t3.large` as a start.